ingydotnet/git-subrepo/doc/intro-to-subrepo.md

 * Reset local HEAD to the point before the command was run.
 * Delete the subrepo branch.

-Automatic pushing is a bit tricky because you need to account for merge failures.
-That's why there is also an 'checkout' command that does everything above except for the merge and push parts.
-I won't explain it here (read the doc), but basically it lets you do the merge part by hand.

 ## Side-by-Side Comparison

 Hopefully by now, you see that submodules are a painful choice with a dubious